mhujer/blog.martinhujer.cz/source/_posts/2017/2017-09-07-php-7-2-is-due-in-november-whats-new.md

 The [RC1](http://php.net/archive/2017.php#id2017-08-31-1) was released on 31th August, so it is now a right time to try it out.
 If you can't or don't want to use it locally for development just yet, you should at least run your test suite against PHP 7.2 to see if there is anything to be fixed.
 I think there won't be many compatibility issues in a well-managed codebase.

 If you are maintaining an open-source project, you should add 7.2 to TravisCI build matrix to ensure that your users won't encounter any compatibility issues.
+Or you can require PHP 7.2 in the next major version [like Doctrine ORM will](https://github.com/doctrine/doctrine2/pull/6577).

 Thank you, Sara and Remi, and all the contributors for making this PHP release great!

-What are you looking forward most in the PHP 7.2?
+What are you looking forward to most in the PHP 7.2?